— 10.30-11.30am auditorium every Wed

 event Details

-Join art historian Linda Yang for an informative and accessible six-week IN-PERSON lecture series that provides foundational knowledge of the artists Vincent van Gogh and Paul Gauguin.
+Join art historian Linda Yang for an informative and engaging six-week lecture series that provides foundational knowledge of the artists Vincent van Gogh and Paul Gauguin.

-Vincent van Gogh and Paul Gauguin's work spins furiously within the centre of the avant-garde in the late nineteenth century.
-The two artists first encountered each other in Paris during the height of Impressionism, and mutual respect and rivalry coloured the rest of their lives.
-In this series we will follow the separate threads of their careers and connections: from their respective beginnings, their reactions to the heady Parisian avant-garde art scene, their explosive time in Arles together and finally, their separate work in France and Tahiti.
+Vincent van Gogh and Paul Gauguin's work spins furiously within the centre of the avant-garde at the turn of the 20th century.
+The artists first encountered each other in Paris during the height of Impressionism, and their mutual respect and rivalry coloured the rest of their lives.
+In this series we will follow the separate threads of their careers and connections – from their beginnings and reactions to the heady Parisian avant-garde art scene, to their explosive time in Arles together and finally, to their separate work in France and Tahiti.

 Click here to find out more about our Membership programme.